Dr. A. Katherine Lambert-Pennington

 Dr. Lambert-Pennington’s current research explores the politics and possibilities of citizen-led development in the Simeto River Valley in Sicily where she partners with Dr. Laura Saija (University of Catania) and the activists and leaders involved in the creation and implementation of Simeto River Agreement (SRA).
 This research draws on environmental anthropology, critical geography, and political philosophy to examine the relationship between the politics of development and practices of democracy.
 It asks: How do instruments of shared governance, like the SRA, and citizens’ collective actions, like the Presidium, cultivate new political spaces and collective identities of place and in what ways can they generate alternative development practices?
 Additionally, she is actively involved in research on housing inequality, food security, and neighborhood development in Memphis, TN.

 Dr. Lambert-Pennington is also a co-leader of the Community, Planning and Environmental Design (CoPED) study abroad program.
-Each summer CoPED participants collaborate with community organizations in the Simteo River Valley to implement key aspects of the Simeto River Agreement.
-CoPED was featured in the Unversity’s “Around the World” magazine in 2020.
-To see this amazing in action, program check out the CoPED channel on youtube: https://www.youtube.com/channel/UCqxSCGP1-yQQo4wI4-8LlqA
+Each summer CoPED participants collaborate with community organizations in the Simeto River Valley to implement key aspects of the Simeto River Agreement.
+CoPED was featured in the University’s “Around the World” magazine in 2020.
+To see this amazing program in action, check out the CoPED channel on YouTube: https://www.youtube.com/channel/UCqxSCGP1-yQQo4wI4-8LlqA.

 Expertise and Interests